vmware-tanzu/velero/design/move-gh-org.md

 ### Todo list

 - [ ] Write blog post communicating the move. https://github.com/heptio/velero/issues/1841.
 Who: TBD.
-- [ ] Move all provider plugins into their own repo. https://github.com/heptio/velero/issues/1537.
+- [ ] Move all 3 native provider plugins into their own individual repo. https://github.com/heptio/velero/issues/1537.
 Who: @carlisia.
 - [ ] Use GH UI to transfer the repository to the VMW org; must be accepted within a day.
 Who: new org owner; TBD
 - [ ] Make owners of this repo owners of repo in the new org.
 Who: new org owner; TBD
+- [ ] Update website with the correct GH links.
+Who: a Velero developer; TBD
 - [ ] Find/replace in all Go, script, yaml, documentation, and website files: `github.com/heptio/velero -> github.com/vmware-tanzu/velero`.
 Who: a Velero developer; TBD
 - [ ] Change deployment and grpc-push scripts with the new location path.
 Who: a Velero developer; TBD
 - [ ] Update Travis CI.
 Who: Any of the new repo owners; TBD